UNSW-MATH/mobius-custom-parsers/Maple/docs/README.md

 # Mobius Custom Maple Parser

+This library was the first library written in this respository and should be re-written using the techniques learnt from writing the other libraries.

 ## Maple Parser

-The Mobius custom Maple parser is designed to preview a student response in as an inert form as is possible the `InertForm` package in Maple is use to acheive this, but care must be take if we want to avoid avoid processing expression like `2^3` and `sin(Pi)`.
+The Mobius custom Maple parser is designed to preview a student response in an inert form using Maple's `InertForm` package, and to provide syntax advice where possible.

+Many tricks are employed to avoid processing expression like `2^3` and `sin(Pi)` into `8` and `0` respectively.

-Matrices also don't seem to display correct after a trip through the `InertForm` package, so a separate solution is devised for those.
+Matrices also don't seem to display correct after a trip through the `InertForm` package, so a separate solution was devised for those.

 ## Error types